 The cedar chest was done… but I needed to replace the base.

-So I thought that I would make a new, trendy oak base for it like I did for that black dresser with slatted wood drawers.
+So I thought that I would make a new, trendy oak base for it like I did for this DIY slatted wood dresser.

-So I went back and forth about if I should buy more oak and try the design that I see most people do, or if should do bun feet like I usually do.
+So I went back and forth about if I should buy more oak and try the design that I see most people do, or if should do bun feet like I usually do like in this how to easily add legs to dressers post.

 It was going to be about the same cost…

 So I decided to just do what I know.
-I went to Lowes and bought a few different kind of feet.
+I went to Lowes and bought a few different kinds of feet.

 I attached some leg plates that I have used countless times on other furniture flips.
 I got them all on and tested them out with the turned legs.